Understand Smart Home Skills

 Discover directive from Alexa during the device discovery process.
 Alexa uses this description of your device and its capabilities to automatically enable certain functionality, such as:

-- Native Voice User Interface (VUI) for many common commands.
+- Pre-built voice interaction model for many common commands.

 - Contextual targeting, which lets Alexa use context clues, such as device groups, to issue commands that target the proper device even when the customer isn't explicit.